-This tells you the number of times residents are sent to the emergency room per 1,000 days of short-term patient care.
-There is generally a correlation between staying out of the emergency room and the quality of short-term care.
+This indicates the number of times residents are sent to the emergency room per 1,000 days of short-term patient care.
+There is generally a correlation between having fewer emergency room visits and the overall quality of care.

 - Howard Memorial HospitalCritical Access Hospitals 13.75 miles away130 Medical Circle Nashville Arkansas 71852Voluntary non-profit - Private(870) 845-4400